kolkhis/lac/src/u8lab.md

 When we start thinking about how to lay something out and logically work through it, the idea of a formalized flow chart can help us get a handle on what we're seeing.

-ome common symbols you'll see as we go through drawing out our logic.
+Some common symbols you'll see as we go through drawing out our logic.
 This example creates a loop in the program until some decision evaluates to yes (true).

 ### 2.8 - 3 Types of Decisions